nithyanatarajan/404-architectsnotfound/docs/UserJourneys.md

 Once initiated:

-- The system fetches interviewer skills, preferences, and availability from
+- The system fetches interviewer skills, preferences, and availability from:
     - **MyMindComputeProfile** – Skills, location, role
     - **MindComputeScheduler** [Assumption] – Preferences, coordination rules
     - **LeavePlanner** – PTO, holidays
     - **Calendar** – Real-time availability

+> 🔁 These are **not fetched live**; all external data is pre-fetched and refreshed periodically by the `harvest-sync`
+> job and stored in Mongo/Redis.

 - Based on fetched data and config rules:
-    - `Slot Seeker` generates valid time slots for the requested round
+    - `Slot Seeker` generates valid time slots for the requested round (via Redis reads)
     - `Interview Scheduler` applies scoring logic (configurable & weighted)
     - Candidate receives scheduling link (via email)